Errazuriz - Vallée de l'Aconcagua La Cumbre 2019

 About the wine:

-La Cumbre 2019 was produced with 96% Syrah and 4% Viognier, co-fermented in the style of Côte-Rôtie.
+La Cumbre 2019 was produced with 96% Syrah and 4% Viognier, co-fermenting the two grape varieties in the Côte-Rôtie style.
 It features varietal notes of meat, blackcurrant, and a hint of smokiness, as well as floral notes.
-The 2019 vintage was only moderately warm, and the wine reached 14% alcohol.
-They used larger casks for aging, which, in my opinion, is a good thing for this grape variety.
+The 2019 growing season was only moderately warm, and the wine reached 14% alcohol.
+They used larger oak casks for aging, which, in my opinion, is a good choice for this grape variety.
 The wine is juicy, fresh, and beautifully textured.
-Good typicity.
+Good varietal character.
 2022–2029

 James Suckling